 No. Arizona law makes it a crime to knowingly engage in prostitution (ARS 13-3214), which is trading sexual favors for money or something of value.
-It is also a crime to solicit prostitution, which is offering or agreeing to trade sexual favors for money or something of value.
+It is also a crime to solicit prostitution, which is offering or agreeing to trade sex acts for money or something of value.
 Prostitution is usually a class 1 misdemeanor, and there is a mandatory 15-day jail sentence for a first-time offense.

 What is prostitution under ARS 13-3214?